inpsyde/composer-asset-compiler/docs/012-Isolated_Cache.md

+---
+title: Isolated cache
+nav_order: 12
+---

 # Isolated cache

 On larger projects, with many packages to process, the package manager cache sometimes gets "messed up" and processing fails.

 When that happens, one possible solution is to set `isolated-cache` _Composer Assets Compiler_ setting to true.